Eontec/eontec.github.io/_posts/2023-07-22-Black-Guild-V5C6.md

 　He lead me inside, and something smelled good.
 　Hoshino was wearing an apron, which suggests that she was cooking for us.
 I hadn't had a home-cooked meal in maybe 10 years.
 I was looking forward to it.

-　As I arrived at the living room, I was greeted by a woman who said, "Welcome, Ms. Tanaka.
+　As I arrived at the living room, I was greeted by a woman who said,

 "Welcome, Tanaka-san.
 Thank you for coming."